Live the art. Love the place.

 • Care and management of the city’s Portable Works and Permanent Public Art Collections;

-• Exhibitions at Scottsdale Civic Center and Appaloosa Libraries;
+• Exhibitions at Scottsdale Civic Center Library;

 • Canal Convergence, a 10-day temporary public art event every November.